neutraltone/awesome-stock-resources/README.md

 > A curated list of awesome  stock photography, video and illustration websites.

-I try my best to maintain this repository and keep it up-to-date but if you spot a broken link or a resource which isn't listed, please, feel free to make a pull request.
+I tried my best to maintain this repository and keep it upto-date but if you spot a broken link or a resource which is not listed, please, feel free to Create a pull request.

 ## Table of Contents